Ikechukwu-Unegbu/zudo/README.md

             "password": " ",
             "password_confirmation": " "
         }
+    Success Response:
+    {
+            "message": "Channel Created Successfully",
+            "user": {
+                "name": "Emmanuel",
+                "fullname": "Emmanuel Ade",
+                "email": "ade@gmail.com",
+                "access": "channel",
+                "updated_at": "2022-09-20T18:04:07.000000Z",
+                "created_at": "2022-09-20T18:04:07.000000Z",
+                "id": 2
+            },
+            "token": "12|tYhES63D73mjdnj1UHa1dX2AOPo5KBjfWOuhzsr6"
+    }

+    Validation Response:
+        {
+            "status": false,
+            "message": "validation error",
+            "errors": {
+                "name": [
+                    "The name field is required."
+                ],
+                "username": [
+                    "The username field is required.",
+                    "The username has already been taken."
+                ],
+                "email": [
+                    "The username field is required.",
+                    "The email has already been taken."
+                ],
+                "password": [
+                    "The password field is required."
+                ],
+                "password_confirmation": [
+                    "The password confirmation field is required."
+                ]
+            }
+        }

     To Login as an Admin
     - Make a post request to this endpoint